-F. Physical Education - 2 semesters required.
+Physical Education - 2 semesters required.

-G. Health - 1 Quarter required
+❖ Health - 1 Quarter required

-- Students may meet this requirement by taking a combined year-long PE/Health course - Students may also meet this requirement by taking a quarter Health class offered by Bishop Alemany or by completing an off-campus Health course with the approval of the Assistant Principal Academics.
+Students may meet this requirement by taking a combined year-long PE/Health course Students may also meet this requirement by taking a quarter Health class offered by Bishop Alemany or by completing an off-campus Health course with the approval of the Assistant Principal of Curriculum.

-H. Foreign Language - - 4 semesters required.
+Foreign Language - 4 semesters required.

-• Students must take 2 years of a foreign language (4 semesters).
+Students must take 2 years of a foreign language (4 semesters).
 The courses must be the same language

-I. Arts - 2 semesters required.
+Arts - 2 semesters required.

-• Students must take 2 semesters of the same Visual & Performing Art from the approved list.
+Students must take 2 semesters of the same Visual & Performing Art from the approved list.

-J. Electives - 8 semesters required.
+❖ Electives - 8 semesters required.

-• Students must take at least 6 semesters of courses beyond those used to meet the above requirements Advanced courses in foreign language, math, science, social studies and visual and performing arts beyond the basic requirements are considered to be elective.
+Students must take at least 6 semesters of courses beyond those used to meet the above requirements Advanced courses in foreign language, math, science, social studies and visual and performing arts beyond the basic requirements are considered to be elective.